kafkaesque-io/pulsar-helm-chart/README.md

 ### Release of helm chart

-A release is built by pushing a commit with a new version to the `release` branch.
+A release is built by pushing a commit with a new version to a release branch.
 Usually, Chart.yaml files are required to be up versioned in a commit for this purpose.

 Since there could be multiple helm charts, we provide a script to update all required charts automatically.
 It can automatically upversion based on major, minor, or patch release.